gustavoll901/gustavoll901.github.io/README.md

 ## Credits

-### Content
+Gustavo A. Larez Lopez

-- The text for 'Band' section was copied from the [Wikipedia article - Basic State](https://en.wikipedia.org/wiki/The_Basic State)
+Basic State

 ### Media

-- The media files used in this website were provided by the Code Institute
+- The media files used in this website were provided by Basic State

 ### Acknowledgements